StephanErb/aurora/docs/task-lifecycle.md

 reaching failure limits) it moves into `FINISHED` state.
 If it finished after reaching a set of failure limits, it goes into `FAILED` state.

-If a terminated `TASK` is subject to rescheduling, it will be temporarily `THROTTLED` if it is considered to be flapping.
-A task is flapping if its previous invocation was terminated after less than 5 minutes (scheduler default).
-The time penalty a task has to remain in the `THROTTLED` state before it is eligible for rescheduling increases with each consecutive failure.
+A terminated `TASK` which is subject to rescheduling will be temporarily `THROTTLED`, if it is considered to be flapping.
+A task is flapping, if its previous invocation was terminated after less than 5 minutes (scheduler default).
+The time penalty a task has to remain in the `THROTTLED` state, before it is eligible for rescheduling, increases with each consecutive failure.

 ### Forceful Termination: KILLING, RESTARTING